Another Perfect Murder

 myself croaking.
 No. I was against

 murdering anyone.
+We weren't that kind of people.
 The small talks and jokes about kidnapping were OK but murder?

 talking murder.
 But from what he explained, he seemed to have worked it all very well in those few seconds.